Logo of Basel Historical Museum

 Costs

-• classes within the Tarifverbund Nordwestschweiz (TNW): free of charge
+• For school classes from the Tarifverbund Nordwestschweiz (TNW): free of charge

 Bookings